Velverto/Mower/Readme.txt

 2: Open the shell, go to the directory with files downloaded.
 Make sure you end up in same directory with build.xml
 3: Run the buildscript by typing:
 	ant compile jar run

+You can also run it without buildscript by simple go to src folder and then type: javac Main.java java Main